bringauto/package-to-image-placer/README.md

 > Command line arguments are overriding the config file values.

-**For comprehensive details about input data requirements and a practical mock use case, please consult the [Use Case Example Documentation](doc/UseCaseExample.md).**
+For the mock use case, please consult the [Use Case Example Documentation](doc/UseCaseExample.md).

 ## Tests